 While others were collecting degrees, I was collecting P&L statements.
 At 17, I wasn't studying business—I was running one.
 That early immersion into high-stakes retail, serving Miami's power brokers, taught me something no MBA could: real business is about relationships, not spreadsheets.

 From that foundation, I've built companies, scaled operations, and orchestrated successful exits.
 I've sat across from Fortune 500 executives and startup founders, understanding both worlds because I've lived in both worlds.
+Now, with TYPG, I'm strategically building my next network of high-caliber collaborators.

 Revenue Generated